Across the entirety of the Southern United States, there is nothing that is as much of a staple as cornbread is.

 However, both will work for adding more substance to the bread, which is the perfect thing you will want when you are trying to add moisture to your cornbread so that you can keep it from drying out over time.

-Finally, you can choose to add either one extra egg yolk or add a full egg to the recipe.
+Finally, you can choose to add either one extra egg yolk or a full egg to the recipe.
 Including the egg whites along with the yolk can add to the texture of the cornbread, as egg whites tend to carry a lot of proteins in them that affect the texture of baked goods.

-The egg yolk carries most of the fat content of the egg, and this is going to be the most important aspect of it when you are trying to keep cornbread moist, as the fat of the egg will help retain the moisture in the bread overall, which is why other additions you can make to affect the moisture are often high-fat options.
+The egg yolk carries most of the fat content of the egg, and this is going to be the most important aspect of it when you are trying to keep cornbread moist.

-For these additions, you can expect that the texture and taste of the cornbread will change accordingly.
 Naturally, adding more corn to the bread will enhance and strengthen the corn flavoring, while adding an egg will make the bread have an eggier flavor, and adding buttermilk will add a creamier taste than water.

 Keeping Cornbread Moist After It Has Been Served